ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. The post Discussion meta box
 1. Default post settings on the Discussion page
+1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 0.9 =
+* Fixed: bug preventing access to edit posts / pages under some conditions - big thanks, KaiSD

 = 0.8 =
 * Changed: topic creation runs only when post is published, not when saving a draft